tshimam/GIMLET/README.md

 ```

 ## Reference
 Teppei Shimamura, Yusuke Matsui, Taisuke Kajino, Satoshi Ito, Takashi Takahashi, and Satoru Miyano, GIMLET: Identifying Biological Modulators in Context-Specific Gene Regulation Using Local Energy Statistics, Accepted in CIBB 2007.
-The extended version will be published in Lecture Notes in Bioinformatics.
+The post-proceedings version of CIBB 2017 paper will be published in Lecture Notes in Bioinformatics.